JacobTurner1801/machine-learning-notes/intermediate machine learning.md

 In general, one-hot encoding performs the best while dropping categorical variables performs the worst.

+Ordinal encoding is used when the categorical variable is ordinal, one-hot encoding is used when it isn't.

 ## Pipelines
 A pipeline includes preprocessing data steps and the running a model.
 There are several steps to this. <br>